It should be accessible, accurate, actionable and adaptable.

 delete statement on a production table or restarting a database?
 However, much beyond a sentence is clutter.
 Adding a link to a URL or reference doc is a great way to provide more context that can be accessed by the human working through the runbook as needed.

 Some runbooks are for typical tasks: pulling a production database down, scrubbing PII, and installing it to a development environment.
-Others are for incidents or outages: how to go about troubleshooting the failure of a service.
+Other runbooks are for incidents or outages: how to go about troubleshooting the failure of a service.
 In the latter case, an RCA should take place.
 Closing the loop and ensuring that this learning process takes place is important.
 You should make sure items to be remediated are added into both the software development roadmap and operational procedures, including runbooks, as applicable.

-If the end user can't find the runbook when it is needed, well, it isn't of much use.
+If the end-user can't find the runbook when it is needed, well, it isn't of much use.
 The best way to find a runbook is to have it delivered to you right when you need it.
 This is especially useful when the runbook is helping you manage or investigate an outage.
 A good practice is to have every alert have an associated runbook.
 Even if this runbook is a stub with only general guidance, it's a start, and can be updated when it is used.

 Another way you can make your runbooks accessible is to make them searchable.
 Wherever they are stored, you'll want to be able to search both the content and the metadata.
-A normal search interface may suffice, but you may also want to consider having them be searchable from the command line or your chat system (Slack, MS Teams, etc) depending on who the end user is.
+A normal search interface may suffice, but you may also want to consider having them be searchable from the command line or your chat system (Slack, MS Teams, etc) depending on who the end-user is.

 Depending on the size and maturity of your organization, you'll want to consider who has permission to access which runbooks.
-While you should never store credentials in a runbook, they can still contain information about your systems which could be useful to an attacker.
+While you should never store credentials in a runbook, they can still contain information about your systems that could be useful to an attacker.
 So you may want to have some way to tie the user looking for a runbook to an organizational directory.
 That will ensure users have access to what they need, but not more.

 An inaccurate runbook will cause multiple problems: